canne16/SynAnalizer/README.md

 # SynAnalyzer

-**SynAnalyzer** is a simple syntax analysis tool built using C++ and Flex.
-It includes features for parsing and analyzing input data using a lexer and an LR(0) parser, and supports testing via Google Test.
+**SynAnalyzer** is a simple **shift-reduce** syntax analysis tool built using C++ and Flex.
+It includes features for parsing and analyzing input data using a lexer, and supports testing via Google Test.
 It is designed for primitive language, which grammar is following:

 ## Grammar